svgrekk/games/blackjack/README.md

 - Experience the excitement of the popular card game with visually appealing card graphics.
 - Interact with the game through simple button controls for hitting and standing.

+## Getting Started
 To play the Pygame-based Blackjack game, follow these steps:

-1. Clone this repository to your local machine:
+#1.
+Clone this repository to your local machine:

    ```shell
    git clone https://github.com/yourusername/pygame-blackjack.git
    ```

-2. Install the required dependencies.
+#2.
+Install the required dependencies.
 Ensure that you have Python 3.x and Pygame installed on your system.
 If not, you can download Python from the official Python website (https://www.python.org/downloads/) and install Pygame using pip:

    ```shell
    pip install -r requirements.txt
    ```

-3. Run the game:
+#3.
+Run the game:

    ```shell
    python blackjack.py
    ```

-4. Enjoy the game!
+#4.
+Enjoy the game!

 ## How to Play

 1. **Launch the Game**: Start the game to begin playing.